 Best AirPods deals right now

-Apple sells two kinds of standard AirPods: the AirPods with Wireless Charging Case are £199, and the AirPods with standard charging are £159.
+Apple sells two sets of basic (ie non-Pro, non-Max) AirPods: AirPods with a wireless charging case have an RRP of £199, while AirPods with a standard charging case are £159.

 The price-comparison widgets below gather the latest and best prices on the AirPods from the major retailers.

 Amazon is selling at an impressive £124.99 for the standard model (£34.01 off Apple's price).
 You can go lower still, however, if you visit Laptops Direct, which has the AirPods with charging case for £119.

 AO, meanwhile, has the best deal on the wireless model at £163, or £36 off the RRP.

 If those all sound too expensive, you might be able to get the first-generation AirPods - we've seen them for around £100 on eBay.
 Alternatively, you can check out our guide to the best AirPods alternatives.